WildlandsStudies_Website_Select-38.png

 How is academic credit established?

-Many students have told us that the rigor of their field program resulted in a richer, more satisfying learning experience than in a typical
+Many students report that the challenge and depth of their field experience with Wildlands provided a richer, more satisfying learning opportunity than a traditional classroom setting.

 WS Australia team photo.jpg